Lage Zwaluwe-'s-Hertogenbosch railway: East of Waalwijk

-East of Waalwijk / Baardwijk, the railway was constructed through a flood plain called Baardwijkse Overlaat.
+East of Waalwijk / Baardwijk, the railway was constructed through a flood plain called Baardwijksche Overlaat.
 The big blue arrows on the map are in this area.
 The black line is a dyke around Heusden, Vlijmen and Drunen.
 Almost every winter, the flood plain would overflow with water from the Meuse and Rhine.

 The Lage Zwaluwe-'s-Hertogenbosch railway was constructed on a high dyke.
 This would prevent the track from getting flushed away each winter.
 However, it would not be possible to make the dyke strong enough to withstand most flooding.
 Therefore huge openings would have to be made in the railroad dyke, so the floods could easily pass it.
 These openings took the form of really long bridges, which spanned over the land that would be flooded.

-The Baardwijk Railroad Bridge (Spoorbrug over de Baardwijkse Overlaat) was the longest with a length of 885 m.
+The Baardwijk Railroad Bridge (Spoorbrug over de Baardwijksche Overlaat) was the longest with a length of 885 m.
 Most of it has since been destroyed.
 The Moerputten Bridge was 585 m long.
 It still exists as pedestrian bridge in a nature reserve, and has recently been restored.

 It seems that during construction the possibility of later expansion to a double track was taken into account.
 At least this is what the width of the piers of the Moerputten Bridge and Baardwijk Railroad Bridge indicates.